JaydeepAgravat/SEM_5/software_engineering/IMP.md

 8. Set an agenda and maintain it.
 9. Separate the problem areas, but do not attempt to solve every problem notes.
 10. Limit debate and rebuttal.

+# 15. Write a short note on Software Configuration Management.

+- Software Configuration Management(SCM) is a process to systematically manage, organize, and control the changes in the documents, codes, and other entities during the Software Development Life Cycle.
+- The primary goal is to increase productivity with minimal mistakes.
+- The SCM process planning begins at the early phases of a project.
+- The main reason behind configuration management process is that there are multiple people working on software which is continually updating.
+- SCM helps establish concurrency, synchronization, and version control.

+#### Processes involved in SCM

+1. Identification and Establishment
+2. Version control
+3. Change control
+4. Configuration auditing
+5. Reporting

+#### SCM Tools

+- CLEAR CASETOOL (CC),
+- SaltStack
+- Puppet
+- IBM Configuration management version management
+- Razor